Is your ASUS laptop running slow? Does it keep freezing when you surf the Internet or work on a project?

 All laptops will run slow over time, an ASUS is no exception…it doesn’t matter whether you use a light Acer Aspire series or a high-performance ZenBook Pro.

-However, if the performance of your computer keeps decreasing, for example, hang up more often, ran much slower than it used to, you’d better watch out.
+However, if the performance of your computer keeps decreasing, for example, hanging up more often, running much slower than it used to, you’d better watch out.

 Because all those might lead to more serious issues like hard drive failure, system crash, blue or black screen of death.

 It’s time to figure out the reasons why an ASUS laptop can run slowly and then fix them as soon as you can.
 In this article, we will share a list of common causes behind a slow ASUS laptop along with some tips to speed it up.

 What you’ll need:

 - Your ASUS laptop.